lyswifter/FIP36_simulation-mild_growth_assumption/README.md

 # FIP36_simulation-mild_growth_assumption
-This is a simulate of network power growth when Filecoin FIP36 deployed.
+This is a simulation of network power growth if Filecoin FIP36 was deploy.